th1nhph4t/Computer-Architecture/README.md

 # Computer Architecture Project

-This repository contains all source code and reports for the **Computer Architecture** course project, including a vending machine, a single‑cycle RISC‑V CPU, and a pipelined RISC‑V CPU.
+This repository contains all source code and reports for the **Computer Architecture** course project, including:
+- a vending machine implemented in SystemVerilog,
+- a single‑cycle RISC‑V CPU,
+- several 5‑stage pipelined RISC‑V CPUs (non‑forwarding, forwarding, and branch prediction).

 ## Repository structure

 - `Milestone 1 - Vending machine/` – Design and simulation of a simple vending machine in SystemVerilog.
 - `Milestone 2 - SingleCycle-RISCV/` – Single‑cycle RISC‑V (RV32I, with some load/store instructions omitted as required) and its testbenches.
 - `Milestone 3 - RISCV-Pipeline/` – 5‑stage pipelined RISC‑V CPU with Non‑forwarding, Forwarding, and Branch Prediction variants.

-# Computer Architecture Project

-This repository contains all source code and reports for the **Computer Architecture** course project, including:
-- a vending machine implemented in SystemVerilog,
-- a single‑cycle RISC‑V CPU,
-- several 5‑stage pipelined RISC‑V CPUs (non‑forwarding, forwarding, and branch prediction).
-[file:4][file:5][file:6]

----

-## Tree

 ```text
 Milestone 1 - Vending machine/